BrownieO/mari0-2/README.md

 ![Picture of the game](other/pixel_tile_bug.png)

-This is my fork of of the sequel prototype for Mari0.
+This is my fork of the sequel prototype for Mari0.
 The game would combine Super Mario Bros 3 with some elements from the Portal franchise.

 This fork is also a prototype, so it may undergo multiple iterations.